seapagan/sqliter-py/README.md

 >
 > Also, structures like `list`, `dict`, `set` etc are not supported **at this
 > time** as field types, since SQLite does not have a native column type for
 > these.
-I will look at implementing these in the future, probably by
-> serializing them to JSON or pickling them and storing in a text field.
-For
-> now, you can actually do this manually when creating your Model (use `TEXT` or
-> `BLOB` fields), then serialize before saving after and retrieving data.
+This is the **next planned enhancement**.
+These will need to be
+> `pickled` first then stored as a BLOB in the database .
+Also support `date`
+> which can be stored as a Unix timestamp in an integer field.
 >
 > See the [TODO](TODO.md) for planned features and improvements.